yusuzech/r-web-scraping-cheat-sheet/README.md

 While Hartley uses python's requests and beautifulsoup libraries, this cheat sheet covers the usage of httr and rvest.
 While rvest is good enough for many scraping tasks, httr is required for more advanced techniques.
 Also, usage of Rselenium(web driver) is also covered.

-This cheat sheet contains many examples with real websites in [example_script](https://github.com/yusuzech/r-web-scraping-cheat-sheet/tree/master/example_script).
-Thus, if any examples do not work anymore, it may result from the changes in their HTML.

 I also recommend the book [The Ultimate Guide to Web Scraping](https://blog.hartleybrody.com/guide-to-web-scraping/) by Hartley Brody.
 Though it uses Python libraries, the underlying logic of web scraping is the same.
 The same strategies can be applied using any languages including R.

 In [some web scraping projects I did in R](https://github.com/yusuzech/web-scraping-projects), I used many stratigies as explained in the contents.
 If you don't know what to do with your web scraping project, you can definitely get some ideas from the projects.